Report Brief

 Career steps (practical)

-• Entry: learn by shipping on migration; keep a tight feedback loop and a clean “why” behind changes.
+• Entry: learn by shipping on pipeline reliability; keep a tight feedback loop and a clean “why” behind changes.

-• Mid: own one domain of migration; be accountable for outcomes; make decisions explicit in writing.
+• Mid: own one domain of pipeline reliability; be accountable for outcomes; make decisions explicit in writing.

-• Senior: drive cross-team work; de-risk big changes on migration; mentor and raise the bar.
+• Senior: drive cross-team work; de-risk big changes on pipeline reliability; mentor and raise the bar.

-• Staff/Lead: align teams and strategy; make the “right way” the easy way for migration.
+• Staff/Lead: align teams and strategy; make the “right way” the easy way for pipeline reliability.

 Action Plan